 Following Munchee, STOs are now regularly conducted as a private placement transaction (requiring compliance with all mandated disclosures) under Regulation D with no interaction with the SEC other than a required Form D filing.
 The small-cap and middle markets now have the SEC qualifications of two token issuers under Regulation A+ allowing a limited size offering available to the general public to move forward, further detailed below.
-Both the Blockstack PBC and YouNow offerings will serve as valuable templates for innovators waiting to act, or who might have otherwise fled to other jurisdictions.
-If state legislative action is coordinated to follow similar policies and approaches to exemptions and registrations, again, small-cap and middle markets will be more likely to undertake public market capital raises in the U.S.
+Additionally, the INX Ltd. registration analyzed below will serve as a catalyst to other entrants willing to allocate significant monetary and temporal resources to innovate the Blockchain capital markets in the United States.
+If state legislative action is coordinated to follow similar policies and approaches to exemptions and registrations, again, smallcap and middle markets will be more likely to undertake public market capital raises in the U.S.

 The TKY NAL and POQ NAL guidance coupled with the 2019 Framework will assist issuers in gray areas.
-Determining when a digital asset, which may have begun its life cycle as an investment contract, has evolved into a nonsecurity utility token or some other form of non-security virtual currency or commodity is but one example.
+Determining when a digital asset, which may have begun its life cycle as an investment contract, has evolved into a non-security utility token or some other form of nonsecurity virtual currency or commodity is but one example.
 This difficult question of when a network is decentralized and management efforts (or efforts of the AP and in the context of the Howey analysis) are no longer relevant will remain a complex facts-and-circumstances analysis aided, yet not resolved, by the evolving contours of potential regulatory safe-harbors, future no-action letters, and the inevitable case law to follow.
 Definitive answers in other areas, such as secondary markets, digital asset custody, and the applicability of the spectrum of other SEC, FINRA, and the alphabet ménage of other regulatory bodies' mandates, will require time, money, and patience to sort through.

 The recent July 2019 SEC approved Blockstack PBC Reg A+ and YouNow, Inc. securities offerings-at a legal cost approximating \$1.5 million on a \$28 million raise and \$1.4 million on a \$50 million raise, respectively-provide useful indirect guidance on how to navigate-and perhaps structure-various aspects of an STO and, in measuring a client's business plan and operations against it, as a form of check in determining whether a given token is a security.
 For those not yet familiar, Blockstack, attuned to the heightened consumer interest in online privacy and user control of user generated data and in contrast to Google's, Facebook's, and other centralized networks approach, seeks a first-mover-of-scale advantage through an operational decentralized network which provides a decentralized approach to today's market-dominant centrally controlled browsers and social networking, email, word processing, and a host of other applications.
-It utilizes open source coding permitting developers and consumers to developthrough smart contracts and otherwise-what seems to be one of today's compelling propositions: user-controlled decentralization of needed, useful, and beneficial applications for which the current centralized offerings provide not.
+It utilizes open source coding permitting developers and consumers to develop-through smart contracts and otherwisewhat seems to be one of today's compelling propositions: user-controlled decentralization of needed, useful, and beneficial applications for which the current centralized offerings provide not.
 Whether Blockstack's network-and business model-will rapidly expand through whatever capital is raised from its A+ offering is unknowable.
 What is knowable is that Blockstack and YouNow's investment in a costly legal and regulatory process to define, address, and refine its business model and methods in order to withstand SEC scrutiny of the many thorny issues it was required to solve are the same ones likely to be involved with most STOs.
 The efforts of these pioneers will be of much benefit to every future issuer of an STO.